-Bishop Victor: Orthodox people will never agree to same-sex marriage
+Bishop Victor: Orthodox people will never agree to same-sex civil unions

 The UOC hierarch commented on the recent adoption of the law on lifelong same-sex partnership in Montenegro, where about 75% of the population is considered Orthodox.

-The decision of the Montenegrin authorities to legalize a lifelong partnership of persons of the same gender is alien to the Orthodox people of this country, said the hierarch of the UOC, Head of the Representation of the UOC to European International Organizations, Bishop Victor (Kotsaba) of Baryshevka.
+The decision of the Montenegrin authorities to legalize a lifelong same-sex civil union is alien to the Orthodox people of this country, said the hierarch of the UOC, Head of the Representation of the UOC to European International Organizations, Bishop Victor (Kotsaba) of Baryshevka.

-“The decision taken on July 1, 2020, by the Assembly of Montenegro to legalize a lifelong partnership of persons of the same sex is alien to the Orthodox people of this country,” the hierarch said in a commentary to the UOJ.
+“The decision taken on July 1, 2020, by the Assembly of Montenegro to legalize a lifelong same-sex civil union is alien to the Orthodox people of this country,” the hierarch said in a commentary to the UOJ.
 “Moreover, this decision is legalized in a state where about 75% of the population consider themselves Orthodox.
 For centuries, the Orthodox people have been living in Montenegro, for whom the Commandments of Christ are a living guide to life.”

 Vladyka noted that in recent years he has repeatedly had to visit Montenegro – “in this beautiful country”, take part in thousands of religious processions, communicate with its Orthodox residents and see firsthand how deep and strong their faith is.